Public-Lyh/SOLID-Net/README.md

 └── README.md

-3. Environment Setup
+## 3. Environment Setup

 Recommended Python version:

+text
 Python == 3.11.14

 Install dependencies:

+bash
 pip install -r requirements.txt

-If you use a GPU, please install the appropriate PyTorch version according to your CUDA version.
+If you use a GPU, please install the appropriate PyTorch version based on your CUDA version.

 PyTorch official website:

 <https://pytorch.org/get-started/locally/>

-4. Dataset
+## 4. Dataset

-The dataset is too large to be uploaded directly to GitHub.
+Due to its large size, the custom SeeEMG dataset is not directly uploaded to GitHub.

-Dataset download link will be provided soon.
+Dataset download link: coming soon.

-After downloading, please place the dataset under:
+After downloading, please place the dataset under the following path:

+text
 /yourpath/Dataset

 Recommended dataset structure:

+text
 data/
 ├── train/
 ├── val/
 └── test/

-5. Pretrained Models
+## 5. Pretrained Models

-The pretrained model weights are not uploaded to GitHub due to their large size.
+Due to their large size, the pretrained model weights are not uploaded to GitHub.

-Download links will be provided soon.
+Download links: coming soon.

-6. Training
+## 6. Training

-After configuring the dataset path and Python environment, you can start training by opening the project in VSCode and running the desired script.
+After configuring the dataset path and Python environment, you can start training by running the corresponding scripts directly in VSCode.

-7. Citation
+## 7. Citation

 If you find this project helpful, please cite:

-(to be added)